 • Office/workplace expenses

-Keeping your receipts organized can help you maintain a record of transactions should they ever be called into question.
+Keeping and storing your receipts in an organized way can help you maintain a record of transactions should they ever be called into question.

 If you run a small business, there are a few receipts you can keep for tax write-offs.